GiacomoBeretta/RayTracer/README.md

 #### `--declarefloat` or `-d`

-Declares a floating-point variable using the following syntax:
+Declares a floating-point variable using:

 ```bash
 --declarefloat=NAME:VALUE